EnsignPayton/Luther/README.md

 Unit tests and production code will be developed concurrently through pseudo-TDD.
 Since I have never had any experience or formal training in TDD, I don't actually know if I'm doing it the right way.
 All I know is red-green-refactor.

 All code will be written in TypeScript using ES6-style modules.
 The final library output will be bundled using Webpack.
 Unit tests will be ran using Jest.

+## Subprojects

+### Dragon2

+This is an implementation of the basic infix-to-postfix arithmetic expression translater from chapter 2 of the "red dragon book".